 At present I'm happy to say that this is my job.
 I've worked as a programmer, teacher, tech writer, typist, web designer, but in the last years of the 20th century 3D printing got cheaper, and quite suddenly I began to be an artist.
 That was satisfying of course, and it continues to bring challenges as I drill into new design space, make expensive mistakes, and float through the market changes that the massive popularization of 3D printing has brought.

 I hope you'll enjoy my designs.
 They're visions of order in the universe, my peaceful places.
 I feel calm and hopeful in making them, and I hope they will bring some of that satisfaction into your life.

 In the NewsWhat's the impact of all this?
 More than one might expect.
 My work has appeared in the New York Times, the London Times and Der Spiegel, as well as Wired, Discover and Make magazines.
-One of my lamps was in TIME Magazine's 100 most influential designs of 2007.
+One of my lamps was among TIME Magazine's Design 100 in 2007.
 My sculptures have appeared in two hit TV shows, Second Life, and a Japanese videogame commercial.
-John Conway and Douglas Hofstadter used pictures of them in recent books.
+John Conway and Douglas Hofstadter have used them as illustrations.
 They've been shown in Italy, Korea, New York and Cleveland.
-An irony-free Wikipedia entry was started in 2004.
+An unironic Wikipedia entry was started in 2004.